 This is a quick guide which suggests how to negotiate the twisty maze of Informatics mailing lists, minimizing the number of uninterested readers and maximizing the number of interested readers.
-Thanks to Julian Bradfield for providing it.
+Thanks to Julian Bradfield for providing the initial version of this guide, which is currently maintained by Computing Support.

 Key points: